-It’s a great effect because it effectively creates a clutter free background, which is essential in making sure our subjects pop!
+Knowing what aperture to use to create a beautiful background blur is one of the easiest ways to improve our portraits.
+It’s a great effect because it creates a clutter free background, which is essential in making sure our subjects pop!

-Let’s have a look a closer look at aperture, so that you can confidently decide which combination of settings will suit best next time you’re photographing an extended family or a large group of people.
+To help you get all the answers, in today’s post we’ll have a closer look at what aperture is, so that you can confidently decide which one to use next time you’re photographing a large group of people or shooting landscape photography.

 Related: What is The Exposure Triangle